Aintree Racecourse: Mildmay Course

-The Mildmay Course was named in honour of Lord Anthony Mildmay (1909-1950), who was champion amateur jockey four times and rode in several Grand Nationals.
+The Mildmay Course was named in honour of Lord Mildmay (1909-1950), who was champion amateur jockey four times and rode in several Grand Nationals.
 He felt there should be a 'nursery' course at Aintree, with smaller versions of the 'National' fences to provide an introduction to potential future runners in the Grand National to Aintree's unique fences.

 The course opened in December 1953 with a two-day Yuletide meeting.
 The benefit of the Mildmay course was that it enabled Aintree for the first time to stage all National Hunt cards.
 Previously it could hold only flat programmes or mixed meetings of flat and jumps races.
 The course, a left-handed oval, was a little over 1 mile 2 furlongs round, with eight fences, two of which were used in the Grand National: fence number 13 and 29 in the Grand National, which was the second of the four plain fences in the home straight on the Mildmay Course, and the water jump.
 There were three fences along the back straight: an open ditch, a plain fence and another open ditch.
 Races were run over two distances: 2 miles 80 yards, and 3 miles 1 furlong 130 yards.
 The course was regarded as sharp.

 The course was not popular with most trainers, and the races on the Mildmay course attracted small fields.
 The Mildmay course was used only once at the Grand National meeting, for the Mildmay 'Chase, a race over 2 miles 80 yards for novices, on the second day of the meeting.

 In 1975 Bill Davies replaced the spruce fences of the Mildmay course with standard birch fences.
 In 1990 the Mildmay course was changed: the water jump was no longer used, while a 'cross fence' on the bend into the home straight replaced one of the plain fences in the home straight, creating a long run between the final two fences.
 There were now four fences down the back straight, including an open ditch.